Corinne Maury

-Corinne Maury is a French lecturer in film studies as well as a film director.
+Corinne Maury is a professor in film studies at University of Poitiers as well as a film director.

 Career

 Maury defended her doctoral thesis Habiter le monde : figures poétiques dans le cinéma du réel at the University of Paris III: Sorbonne Nouvelle in 2008.

-Since 2009, she has been a teacher-researcher at the University of Toulouse-Jean Jaurès.
+From 2009 to 2025, she has been a teacher-researcher at the University of Toulouse-Jean Jaurès.
 In 2008-2009 she taught at the Sorbonne Nouvelle University - Paris 3 and from 2005 to 2008 at the University of Paris-Est Marne-la-Vallée.

 She is also an associate researcher with the IRCAV – Paris III Sorbonne Nouvelle.

 Her research focuses mainly on contemporary cinema, the relationship between literature and cinema, the forms of everyday life in cinema and the aesthetics of images.

 She has directed several documentary essays.

 She co-edited a collective book on the Hungarian filmmaker Béla Tarr.